slothmock/WikiGet4Netflix/README.md

 ## Usage

-To use WikiGet4Netflix, simply run the python file.
+To use WikiGet4Netflix, simply run the appropriate python file.

+## GUI

+The GUI Version loads all of the data on start so there may be a slight delay in opening the application.